forestgrape/coronavirus/index.md

 * **Increased Exposure to Viruses**:being in a densely populated indoor spaces and very close range face to face talking
 * **Increased Susceptibility to Viruses**: diminished immune system

-Keep the benefits and risks in mind:
+Keeping benefits and risks in mind:
 * whether, when and what to care about
 * whether to take additional carefulness otherwhere.
 E.g. in the Tour the France not a single cyclist has caught Covid-19 [to be checked].
 This likely because they avoided most risks except for excessive sports.

-### Respect
+### Respect and Take Care
 > *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
 Every day compromises are searched, negotiated, found and enabled - thanks to everybody!

 Respecting others having a different view of Covid  yields an intermediate approach: base protections enabling people to avoid it but not narrowing others much.
 Smoke protections can serve as a template, not only technical but also how to handle protections.
-* Precautions in place in general public spaces which everybody needs to use.
-Staying out of crowds/public even with mild disease symptoms
+* Precautions/Protection measures in place in general public spaces which everybody needs to use.
+Choosing settings/environments supporting a healthy lifestyles.
+* Staying out of crowds and taking care even with mild disease symptoms and giving infections time to cure.
+Various virus infections can become persistent.
 * In areas and times with many cases, respecting everybody who wants to protect to do so.
-E.g. home office/schooling
+E.g. home office/school
+  > most of the knowledge for this page is acquired by reading
-* In NON general public settings respecting everybody to take/resume the lifestyle preferred.
-Protections measures are community/local decisions.
+* In *non* general public settings respecting everybody to take/resume/go on with the lifestyle preferred.
+Protections measures can be community/local decisions.
 E.g. restaurants could have some freedom to put measures in place.
 Universities provide both on campus and off campus studying.
+* Some slowdown of life: E.g. no party weeks, going home at time, just a [healthy lifestyle](#live-healthily).
+For all including the young, a good immune system in place is important, which detects infections early, induces symptoms and clears them.

 ### Live Healthily